-NASCAR, with the introduction of the Generation-6 car for the NASCAR Sprint Cup Series last year, also upgraded the Lexan windshields in the top division along with all the other changes.
+NASCAR, with the introduction of the Generation-6 car for the NASCAR Sprint Cup Series in 2013, also upgraded the Lexan windshields in the top division along with all the other changes.
 This year, it expanded the use of the new, thicker material into the NASCAR Nationwide Series and Truck Series.

 Lexan is a polycarbonate, which means it is layered and compressed into a single sheet with more tensile strength than regular glass.
 Think of it as clear plywood.

 The old windshields were comprised of Lexan and about a quarter-inch thick.
 That's enough for good structural integrity, both from aerodynamic forces and objects striking it, but NASCAR thought it could do better.

 Enter NASCAR safety guru Tom Gideon and a pneumatic cannon, full cans of soda and a bunch of machined metal slugs.